NFL Week 1 picks: Cowboys stun Panthers, Browns shock Steelers for first win since 2016

 The Pick: Falcons 23-20 over Eagles

-Who can you bank on to win every NFL game, and which teams are ripe for massive upsets?
-Join SportsLine today and get the projection model which has performed better than 98 percent of experts tracked by NFLPickWatch.com the past two seasons.
+So who should you back in Week 1 of the NFL season?
+Visit SportsLine now to see which teams are winning more than 50 percent of simulations, all from the model that has outperformed 98 percent of experts tracked by NFLPickWatch.com the past two seasons.

 Pittsburgh at Cleveland